ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 To create Block Storage volumes with customer-managed encryption, you must have your own customer root key.
 You can provision a key management service (KMS), and create or import your customer root key (CRK).
 You can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
 Then, [create a service-to-service authorization](/docs/vpc?topic=vpc-block-s2s-auth) between {{site.data.keyword.block_storage_is_short}} and the KMS instance that you created.

 It's also possible to use a customer root key from another account.
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
-This deployment pattern allows to centrally manage encryption keys for all corporate accounts.
+This deployment pattern allows to manage encryption keys for all corporate accounts centrally.
 For more information, see [Encryption key management](/docs/solution-tutorials?topic=solution-tutorials-resource-sharing#resource-sharing-security-kms).

-Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth) between Cloud Block Storage (source service) and the KMS instance (target service) that holds the customer root key.
-If you're provisioning volumes with a CRK of another account, contact that account's administrator for the CRN of the root key that is being shared.
+Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-encryption-ui){: ui}[service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=cli#block-s2s-auth-encryption-cli){: cli}[service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=api#block-s2s-auth-encryption-api){: api}[service-to-service authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=terraform#block-s2s-auth-encryption-terraform){: terraform} between Cloud Block Storage (source service) and the KMS instance (target service) that holds the customer root key.
+If you're provisioning volumes with a CRK of another account, contact that account's administrator to set up the authorization and for the CRN of the root key that is being shared.
 If you're provisioning an instance with a custom image, you also need to authorize between Image Service for VPC (source service) and {{site.data.keyword.cos_full}} (target service).
 {: requirement}

 ## Creating data volumes with customer-managed encryption in the console